 The actual fringe amount has been around 40% of the total salary expense depending on the employee classification.
 This fringe amount is only applicable to those employees previously listed as having their MCSAP related salary reimbursed with the 85% (federal) grant money.

-This is the current breakdown of fringe expenditures.
+Below is the breakdown of fringe expenditures.
 It is important to note that some are based on a percentage, while others are a flat rate regardless of the amount earned.